kclt/DataViz_Project/README.md

 National Weather Service (NWS) of the US government.
 NDBC deploys weather buoys which are instruments which collect weather and ocean data within the world’s oceans.

-THe aim of this project is to answer the following question:
+The aim of this project is to answer the following question:
 1. Have the temperatures (both air and sea) increased over the past 30 years?

 ## Data